Omobolavic/Data-Analysis/README.md

 Total number of Essential Venues in each neighbourhood Primary and Secondary Benchmarks: Primary benchmarks considered were Unemployment rate, Crime rate and COVID-19 rates while the Secondary benchmark was housing price for a one-bedroom apartment in each neighbourhood.
 Methodology

 Python Libraries
 The libraries used on this project include:

 Pandas – For storing and manipulating structured data.
-Pandas functionality is built on NumPy Numpy – For multi-dimensional array, matrix data structures and, performing mathematical operations Plotly Visualization Package – For all visualizations Requests - to send HTTP requests easily
+Pandas functionality is built on NumPy
+Numpy – For multi-dimensional array, matrix data structures and, performing mathematical operations Plotly Visualization Package – For all visualizations

 Project Flowchart
 The main steps for this project can be summarized in the flow chart below: